r-fairhurst/MeetnSleep/reports/week8.md

 #### Nadir Isweesi
 - **Last Week Contributions:** worked on the frontend to display real-time text.
-- **Current Contributions:** read the feedback from the other team and create gihub issues for them
+- **Current Contributions:** read the feedback from the other team and create github issues for them
-- **Future Plans:** Will work on uplaoding already existing audios/videos to the frontend
+- **Future Plans:** Will work on uploading already existing audios/videos to the frontend